unclejamal/unclejamal.github.io/_posts/2017-06-27-socrates-uk.markdown

 ### [Johan Martinsson](https://twitter.com/johan_alps) - Accelerated Learning
 - [decks](http://llewellynfalco.blogspot.co.uk/p/sparrow-decks.html)
 - learning to differentiate concepts by a machine-learning-like technique
 - e.g. how to differentiate between two kinds of sparrows that we don't know anything about.
-Instead of concious learning, we're presenting our brain with a big sample of images of each kind and the right answers.
+Instead of conscious learning, we're presenting our brain with a big sample of images of each kind and the right answers.
 At some point the brain will figure out what the difference is (sometimes even without being conciously aware of it)

 ### [Matthew Butt](https://twitter.com/bnathyuw) - Church Bells